Finding your way after high school is a challenging transition for many young adults.

 Whether you are preparing to leave high school, or are already in the “real world,” the St. Louis Arc can help.
 Depending upon your goals, our programs can assist you to:

 - Define immediate and long term goals

 - Improve social skills to make friends and build relationships

 Next provides focused, impactful supports for young adults with intellectual and developmental disabilities as they prepare for their future.
 As a department within the St. Louis Arc, Next helps teens and young adults navigate what is next in various aspects of their lives.
 Many individuals with autism or learning differences don’t need the intense support that most Arc programs offer.
 Next provides programs and support that help individuals find their motivation to navigate the future and accomplish their goals.
 The support offered in Next is limited to what is needed by the individual.
 Through skill building, goal development, and social activities, young adults are able to identify and work toward their goals.
 From an extra nudge in the right direction to classes that teach living skills, we’ll help you identify what’s Next.

-Meet new people, learn new skills, and explore your community with a variety of recreational and socialization activities and groups.
+Meet new people, learn new skills, and explore your community with a variety of recreational and socialization activities, volunteer opportunities, and employment services.

 Utilizing workshops and support groups family members learn from their children, other families, and experts in the field.
 The hope for family members in this transition

 stage is to learn how to move from the caregiver role to the advisor role.